vanessmart/vanessmart.github.io/_posts/whatstheplanhere.md

 What a stupid question, meant to spark the start of a solution we know must be figured out.

-"What exactly is your plan here", a question I've asked myself many times and has led to great and stupid things.
+"What exactly is your plan here", a question I've asked myself many times; it hasled to great and stupid things.

 Imagine this.
 I'm in my car, hanging off the edge of a cliff.
 The tilting back and forth and uncertainty of where I'm going has hit the back of my knees some minutes ago now.
 I am rocking slowly forward and backward, and wondering to myself which one is truly the best option.